-BRITISH LITERATURE I
+BRITISH LITERATURE

-PREREQUISITE: "C" OR HIGHER IN ENGLISH II (RECOMMENDED FOR

-COLLEGE BOUND STUDENT)
+PREREQUISITE: "C" OR HIGHER IN ENGLISH II (RECOMMENDED FOR COLLEGE BOUND STUDENT)

-This course will cover British works from the Anglo-Saxon Period through the Romantic Age (449-1832).
-Various aspects of the humanities will be studied through poetry, drama, short stories, and biographies.
+This course will cover British works from the Anglo-Saxon period through the Modern era.
+Writing and communication skills will be developed through thorough examination and analysis of poetry, drama, short stories, and novels.
 Each unit is viewed in its historical perspective, and the emphasis is placed on the appreciation of literature.
-Students will study excerpts from Beowulf, The Canterbury Tales, as well as other poetry.
-The novel Mary, Bloody Mary serves as a lens to understanding Tudor England, and a Shakespearean play will also be analyzed.
-Presentations, critical evaluation and analytical papers will be required.
+Students are expected to be active readers as they analyze and interpret textual detail, establish connections among their observations, and draw logical inferences toward an interpretive conclusion.
+Presentations, critical evaluation, and analytical papers will be required.